0x7d4/lightnet/README.md

 # lightnet
 Simple educational-intended deep learning library.

+> **Note**
-This library is an experimental implementation playground for me to strenghen my theory knowlodge in the field.
+> This library is an experimental implementation playground for me to strenghen my theory knowlodge in the field.
 I think it helps me or anyone in the path of learning to have a clearer view of modules for not only a deeper grasp, but for new ideas in the manner of architectures or optimizations.

 ## Interface